Bellefonte, Pennsylvania: Victorian era

 First-time visitors who walk along the Victorian streets of Bellefonte see primarily Victorian houses.
 One of many examples is the Hastings Mansion, which was owned by Mrs. John Lane and was bought and remodeled by Governor Daniel H. Hastings.

 In the 1800s, the first jail was built.
-It had an 8-foot underground dungeon, which was located on the rear of the lot of the present YMCA.
+It had a dungeon eight feet underground, which was located on the rear of the lot of the present YMCA.
 A second jail was on East High Street.

 Renaissance

 One of the town's historic sections experienced a renaissance in 2004.
-The Match Factory (officially the Pennsylvania Match Company), after standing vacant since 1947, was being renovated by the American Philatelic Society as their new home, one building at a time.
+The Match Factory (officially the Pennsylvania Match Company), after standing vacant since 1947, was renovated by the American Philatelic Society as their new home, one building at a time.
 The site was placed on the National Register of Historic Places in 2001.

 Geography

 Bellefonte is located in the Nittany Valley of the Ridge and Valley Appalachians.
 It lies 12 miles northeast of State College.
 According to the U.S. Census Bureau, the borough has a total area of 1.8 sqmi, all land.
-Bellefonte is in the northwestern corner of and is surrounded by Spring Township.
+Bellefonte is surrounded by Spring Township.
+Spring Creek, a tributary of Bald Eagle Creek, runs through Bellefonte and is spanned by the Bellefonte Veterans Bridge.

+Bellefonte is divided into three electoral wards.
+The West Ward, which was formerly made up the land west of Spring Creek, now also encompasses Big Spring, and much of the Bellefonte Historic District.
+The South Ward, which was formerly made up of the area south of High Street and Big Spring, now stretches to include the East End.
+The North Ward, which was formerly made up of the area north of High Street, now sits east of North Ridge Street and stretches to include Park View Heights.